isaiaspavon/swe-project/README.md

 ## Instructions

-To initialize on your individual VS Code, insert the following commands in your terminal:
+To initialize on your individual IDE insert the following commands in your terminal:

 ```
 $ git clone https://github.com/isaiaspavon/swe-project.git